CheckandRaise/hunayu/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Texas Hold'em
+  - Inventory Control
-  - Mahjong
+  - Texas Hold'em & Mahjong
   - Photogarphy

 # Education to show in About widget